The Schizophrenic Bomb: Richard Tyler and the Uranian Press

 Born in Lansing, Michigan, Tyler was conscripted into military service during World War II while still a teenager.
 By September, 1945, he was in Tokyo to witness the devastating aftermath of US firebombing, and registered the psychic trauma wreaked by history’s first atomic detonation over a civilian population in Hiroshima and Nagasaki.
 Following the war, Tyler worked as an illustrator for the army newspaper and took odd jobs, returning to the States at the end of his service contract and enrolling at the Chicago Institute of Fine Art on the GI Bill.
 Here in 1956 he met his wife, the painter, sculptor and filmmaker Dorothea Baer.

 Tyler and Baer moved to New York and Tyler worked as a graphic artist (for Playboy magazine, among others) and as an instructor at SVA and CUNY.
-From an early stage he was also situated in a burgeoning downtown art scene anchored out of Judson Memorial Church, and in October 1959 helped establish the Judson Gallery along with artists Claes Oldenburg, Jim Dine and Phyllis Yampolsky.
+From an early stage he was also situated in a burgeoning downtown art scene anchored out of Judson Memorial Church, and in October 1959 helped establish the Judson Gallery along with artists Claes Oldenburg, Marcus Ratliff, Jim Dine and Phyllis Yampolsky.
 Oldenburg’s famous Ray Gun Show was held in that space several months later, and he executed his first performance Snapshots from the City there shortly after.
 It was a moment when Oldenberg and Dine were poised to break onto the scene and Tyler, though not himself a ‘happenings’ artists, turned to an art practice spanning experimental performance, music-making, and publishing/printing that was committed to an existential life-as-art doctrine.
 This included the 1962 staging of Peter Schumann’s Totentanz at Judson (Schumann’s first US performance, several years before the founding of Bread & Puppet Theater) which was performed by Tyler in the role of ‘Death’ and the Uranian Alchemy Players, a musical group made up of Phalanstery members.

 Tyler’s Uranian Press was styled as an outlaw/fugitive imprint of the Phalanstery, producing a steady stream of editioned publications featuring his own writings and artwork, often in the form of socio-spiritual tracts and manifestos.
 Tyler sold his many chapbooks, broadsides and fine art editions from a ‘free-press’ pushcart (or ‘bookbarrow’) that he wheeled from his basement workshop in the East Village to a spot inside the Judson gate on a daily basis.
 The overstuffed pushcart, on view as part of the exhibition at Printed Matter, offered Tyler a way to broadcast the message of the Uranian Phalanstery to a wider public.